lakshmanh-cmd/llm-security-research/README.md

 ## Overview

-This repository documents a series of prompt injection exercises run against three model configurations — a local open-weight model, and two commercial API-based models.
+This repository documents a series of prompt injection exercises run against three model configurations: a local open-weight model, and two commercial API-based models.
 The goal is to compare injection resistance in practice, not in theory, and to build a reproducible test harness that can be extended as new attack techniques are explored.

 This work maps to **OWASP LLM Top 10 — LLM01: Prompt Injection**, currently the most prevalent attack vector against LLM-based systems.